adamhorden/Infrastructure-Projects/electrics.md

 The RCBOs for the two DBs have been acquired off ebay, costs were:
 £60, £23.90, £22.90, £15.35, £26.96 = £152.
 This under half the original
 estimate for RCBOs that are better quality that originally specified.

+November / December:

+- Replacement EM light for above arts, and an extra above ramp, approx £100
+- RCBO fitting to DB2, about £120 (already got most of this from ebay)
+- New board for DB1 (Adam to finish quotes for this to compare to trying get parts for current)

 Installation standards